Statement of Acknowledgement

 We encourage you to attend the closest clinic to where you live.

-However, you may attend another clinic if it is more convenient for you to do so.
+However, you may attend another clinic if it is more convenient.

 There are waiting lists for almost all adult dental services.

-Waiting times vary dependent on the clinic and the type of dental care required.
+Waiting times vary depending on the clinic and the type of dental care required.

-There are no waiting lists for general dental care for children, although it may take a few weeks to get an appointment for a preferred day or time.
+There are no waiting lists for general dental care for children, although it may take time to get an appointment for a preferred day or time.

 If it has been 12 months since your last general dental care, please add your name to our waitlist through our adult waitlist form, or ring your local clinic.